Fast Qantas wi-fi to debut.

 Qantas’s new free wi-fi will debut on one of its domestic Boeing 737-800s next week but it will be the second half of the year before another plane similarly equipped plane joins it

-Real-world tests on the airline’s system have produced download speeds for individual passengers of between & megabits-per-second (Mbps) and 12 Mbps.
+Real-world tests on the airline’s system have produced download speeds for individual passengers of between seven megabits-per-second (Mbps) and 12 Mbps.
 A smart TV running at 3-4 Mbps comfortably displays streaming service Netflix in high definition without buffering.

-The airline had already signed up Netflix, Foxtel and music service Spotify as partners and announced Monday that a local service Stan would join the fold with an offer of a 90-day subscription that will be included in the fare.
+The airline had already signed up Netflix, Foxtel and music service Spotify as partners and announced Monday that local service Stan would join the fold with an offer of a 90-day subscription that will be included in the fare.

 Passengers flying on the airline’s wi-fi enabled B737 will receive a code that will allow them to log-in to Stan’s library of films and TV shows on the plane and on the ground using up to three devices during the three-month period.